 A coral reef is a natural barrier made of the bodies of millions of living and dead coral polyps.

 Corals are constructed by animals related to jellyfish and anemones.
 An individual coral is known as a polyp.
 Coral polyps grows just below the surface to a depth of up to 60 m in warm climates where there is clear salt water and sunlight.
 It is made of two parts:

 The colourful part of the coral is made up of millions of different sorts of marine polyps.
 These are soft-bodied invertebrate animals which have no backbone.
 An individual polyp has a tubular body with tentacles surrounding the mouth at the upper end.
 They form the living part of the coral.
 These polyps feed on various small organisms, from microscopic plankton to small fish.
 The polyp's tentacles grab onto their prey and kill them using stinging cells called nematocysts.
 The tentacles then contract to bring the prey into the stomach.
 Once digested, the stomach reopens and the waste products are eliminated.
 The polyp lives inside a stony limestone case it makes by extracting calcium from the water.
 Symbiotic algae live on the coral and transform sunlight into sugars through photosynthesis.
 The coral host help itself to some of the sugars and contributes some colour to the coral.

-Hard corals: These are the remains of the cases of dead polyps which have accumulated over the centuries to form the solid framework on which living coral thrive.
-They give shape to the delicate and intricate structures of the of the coral reef.
+These are the remains of the cases of dead polyps which have accumulated over the centuries to form the solid framework on which living coral thrive.
+They give shape to the delicate and intricate structures of the coral reef.